How does DUKADA Trio work?

 Keep in mind that The Top Cap has to be removed from the Main Cap for at least 10 seconds before it will count as an injection.

-For example: if you have not taken insulin up to 9 hours have passed since your last injection:
+For example: if up to 9 hours have passed since your last injection:

-This is indicated by a total of 9 diode flash by the same 4 LEDs (2 intervals of the 4 LEDs followed by 1 LED).
+This is indicated by a total of 9 diode flashes by the same 4 LEDs (2 intervals of the 4 LEDs followed by 1 LED).

 More than 24 hours: 3-second lightwave.